 I'm not entitled to make any decisions here, but I'm raising the issue to both the DebConf chairs and the DebConf Bursaries team, so that everyone is aware of what's going on.

 Nasty.
 This is the extremism that Google is imposing in free software events today.
 They pretend we are all volunteers but then they barge in and start making all these rules and orders.

-This is the photo that everybody is talking about from DebConf19 in Brazil, where four of the women from eastern Europe are sitting at the table with the former Debian leader, Chris Lamb.
+This is the photo that everybody is talking about from DebConf19 in Brazil, where four of the Albanian women are sitting at the table with the former Debian leader, Chris Lamb.
 It is the conference dinner.
-Accounting records show $10,000 was spent on these diversity grants.
+Accounting records show $10,000 was spent on these diversity travel tickets.